Canon SL3 vs SX720

 It is notable that the SL3 has a hotshoe, while the SX720 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The SL3 is a recent model that features in the current product line-up of Canon.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX720 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SL3 and SX720 can be found, respectively, in the Canon SL3 Manual (free pdf) or the online Canon SX720 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SL3 and the Canon SX720?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.